 Clergue has published 75 books, both illustrating literary pieces and albums of his photography.

 Lucien Clergue has made a great contribution to the development and popularization of French photo art and has been highly appreciated at home.
-In 1980 President Valéry Giscard d’Estaing of France awarded him the Order of Merit, in 2003 Clergue became the holder of the Order of the Legion of Honor, and in 2006 became the first photographer to be elected to the Académie des Beaux-Arts de France.
-He is also a member of the Arles Academy of Arts (1974).
+In 1980 President Valéry Giscard d’Estaing of France awarded him the Order of Merit, in 2003 Clergue became the holder of the Order of the Legion of Honor, and in 2006 became the first photographer to be elected to the Académie des Beaux-Arts de France and for 2013 he became its President.
+He was also a member of the Arles Academy of Arts (1974).

 The following museums have major collections of Clergue’s photographs: